-- IMRC continues to collaborate with the BC Coroners Service and the Ministry of Children and Family Development in information sharing and in developing these reports.
+- developing these reports.
 This includes a formal information sharing agreement between Island Health, the BC Coroner's Office, and the Ministry of Children and Family Development. - In 2017, Island Health signed an Integrated Sharing Protocol (ISP) with BC Coroner's Office to formalize the data sharing of infant deaths between the Health Authority and the Coroner's Office.